 1. Go to your domain registrar and check your domain settings.

 2. Check if the site loads using the naked domain.

 3. Check if the favicon load.

-4. Right click and check if there's "View Frame source".
+4. Right-click and check if there's a "View Frame source".

 Masked forwarded site: